 Please review our estimated TU Cost of Attendance Budgets.
 We believe that we offer a high quality education at a very affordable price.
 Our in-state tuition & fee rates are very affordable, and our out-of-state rates are also lower than many of our peers.

-*The College Scorecard data was collected on 10/2016 and is based on the 2014-15 IPEDS data.
+*The College Scorecard data was captured on 2/22/2018.
 Earnings are based on the median earnings at 10 years after entering the school for former students who received any federal student aid.

 Deadlines vary widely between scholarships.
 If you have already received your FAFSA Aid Notification from TU, it will be too late to apply for many scholarships for the next academic year.
 Some scholarships do have later deadlines, but for others you would have to wait until next year to apply.

 Most merit scholarships from TU are offered by our Admission’s Office to undergraduate students who apply for fall admission.
 We are usually only able to offer these scholarships to around 21% of our applicant pool.
 Competition for these scholarships is very intense because many strong students apply TU.
 To compete for these scholarships, students have to submit their admission application and all supporting documents/information by December 1.
 The selection criteria and amounts vary each year based on the size and strength of each applicant pool.
 Recipients are selected based on high school GPA and SAT/ACT scores.
 All recipients are notified in February.

 We cannot accept scholarships appeals or requests to match other schools' aid offers.
 Because we want to offer every applicant the best aid package we can, we don’t reserve any of our aid funding for scholarship appeals or negotiated offers.
 If you did not already receive a scholarship offer letter from TU and you already received your TU Award Notification, but it does not list any TU scholarships, then unfortunately we were unable to offer you a scholarship.